J4nsen/AtmoLin/support/Qt-Color-Widgets/README.md

 =============

-Here is a color dialog that is more user-friendly than the default QColorDialog and several color-related widgets
+Here is a color dialog that is more user-friendly than the default QColorDialog and several other color-related widgets

 The provided widgets are:

 * ColorWheel,         An analog widget used to select a color
-* ColorPreview,       A simple widget that dislay a color
+* ColorPreview,       A simple widget that displays a color
 * GradientSlider,     A slider that has a gradient background
 * HueSlider,          A variant of GradientSlider that has a rainbow background
 * ColorSelector,      A ColorPreview that shows a ColorDialog when clicked